aimldinesh/RespiDetectAI-Mlops-MLFlow-DVC-AWS/README.md

 ## Approach
 ### Data Collection :
-#### Download from Kaggle :
+#### Download data :
-The initial step involved downloading histopathological images pertinent to adenocarcinoma from Kaggle.
+The initial step involved downloading images.
 This dataset served as the foundation for our training and testing sets.

 #### Transfer to Google Drive :
 Recognizing the importance of centralized and collaborative data storage, the dataset was then transferred to Google Drive.
 This approach not only enhanced accessibility for team members but also streamlined the integration of the dataset into our MLOps pipeline.

 ### Data Ingestion :
-Extracted data, organized it by labeling or categorizing, and stored the processed dataset as a versioned data artifact.
+Extracted data, organized it by labeling or categorizing it, and stored the processed dataset as a versioned data artifact.
 This structured approach ensures consistency for subsequent stages in our MLOps pipeline.

 ### Model Building :
 Base Model with Transfer Learning: